Leaderboard

 4 points

-Only 1328 miles this year.
+31. Only 1328 miles this year.
 New job, death, flicked up family, but I'm back on it.
 New job in steel toe shoes all day like a leg workout.
 Was tough first month but 2 months in, started feeling great.
 Did amazing things for my cycling.
 I feel great on the bike now.
 Down a few inches, belt notches and lifting steel workouts at work.
 I feel like freaking Conan the Barbarian. 😄😆😄 Haven't weighed myself but probably down about 20 at least.
-A few recent pics. 🌮 taco rides, 🍩 donut rides, having a good time 👍4 points
+A few recent pics. 🌮 taco rides, 🍩 donut rides, having a good time 👍

 3 points